Azure-Samples/azure-search-knowledge-mining/README.md

 * [Postman](https://www.getpostman.com/) for making API calls
 * Documents uploaded to any data source supported by Azure Search Indexers.
 For a list of these, see [Indexers in Azure Cognitive Search](https://docs.microsoft.com/azure/search/search-indexer-overview).
 This solution accelerator uses Azure Blob Storage as a container for source data files.
 You can find sample documents in the **sample_documents/** folder.

-The directions provided in this guide assume you have a fundamental working knowledge of the Azure portal, Azure Functions, Azure Search, Visual Studio and Postman.
+The directions provided in this guide assume you have a fundamental working knowledge of the Azure portal, Azure Functions, Azure Cognitive Search, Visual Studio and Postman.
 For additional training and support, please see:

 * [Knowledge Mining Bootcamp](https://github.com/Azure/LearnAI-KnowledgeMiningBootcamp)
 * [AI in Cognitive Search documentation](https://docs.microsoft.com/azure/search/cognitive-search-resources-documentation)

 ## Process overview

 Clone or download this repository and then navigate through each of these folders in order, following the steps outlined in each of the README files.
-When you complete all of the steps, you'll have a working end-to-end solution that combines data sources with data enrichment skills, a web app powered by Azure Search, and intelligent reporting on user search activity.
+When you complete all of the steps, you'll have a working end-to-end solution that combines data sources with data enrichment skills, a web app powered by Azure Cognitive Search, and intelligent reporting on user search activity.

 ![the cognitive indexing pipelines used for processing unstructured data in Azure Search](images/architecture.jpg)